Chronic Pain Management

 If the duration of the flare up only lasted half a day, then perhaps they would only need 2 days to recover from it.
 If the frequency was reduced from once/week to once/fortnight, then suddenly, the person has more energy and time on their hands where they are feeling better.
 And finally, if the intensity changes from 8/10 maximum to 7/10 maximum, that can make it more manageable emotionally which means the bounce back will be less distressing.

 It's always important to remember that everyone's experience of chronic pain is different.
-Our chronic pain Psychologists will always work with you to find the strategies that can work best for you.
+Our chronic pain psychologists will always work with you to tailor a treatment plan and to find the strategies that can work best for you.

 What approach or techniques will a chronic pain psychologist use?

-That’s where chronic pain Psychologists (like Jess Suetsugu) come in as we are very interested in the impact that our thoughts can have on our physical experiences.
-We come equipped with evidence-based strategies to reduce the intensity of chronic pain by identifying and managing triggers, reinforcing cycles, and unhelpful thoughts, and much, much more.
+That’s where chronic pain psychologists (like Jess Suetsugu or Austin Chu) come in as we are very interested in the impact that our thoughts can have on our physical experiences.
+We come equipped with evidence-based strategies to reduce the intensity of chronic pain by identifying and managing triggers, chronic pain cycles, unhelpful thoughts, and much, much more.

-Chronic pain Psychologists may use approaches like Cognitive-Behavioural Therapy or Acceptance and Commitment Therapy to help change the relationship we have with our thoughts around pain.
+Chronic pain psychologists may use approaches like Cognitive-Behavioural Therapy or Acceptance and Commitment Therapy to help change the relationship we have with our thoughts around pain.
+We may also integrate techniques from other evidence-based approaches (such as Schema Therapy or Solutions Focused Therapy).

 Ready to get started?